davetobin/netconf-driver/README.md

 ```

 - Once the Infrastructure key is created, make sure to add its name in resource properties under 'infraKey' while creating an instance in cp4na

+## Onboarding Netconf driver

+For information on how to onboard Netconf driver to a CP4NA cluster, please see the guide [Onboarding Guide](docs/Onboarding.md)